5 Common Causes Of Chest Pain You Should Know

 Lung Problems

 An issue with the lung can also cause chest pain amongst scores of people.
-A bacterial, viral infection on the lungs causes diseases like pleuritic and pneumonia.
+A bacterial, viral infection on the lungs causes diseases like pleuritis and pneumonia.
 When the infection attacks the lung and chest linings, you will probably feel sharp pains when breathing, sneezing, or coughing.
+Costochondritis, an inflammation of the cartilage connecting the ribs to the breastbone, can also cause significant chest pain, especially during movement or breathing.

 Pulmonary embolism is also known to cause chest pains.
 This is a condition of a blood clot in the lung lodges and is often a result of deep vein thrombosis.
 Other causes of chest pain related to the lungs include lupus, cancer, tuberculosis, and rheumatoid arthritis.